Test-Automation-Crash-Course-24-10-22/team_13/README.md

 Automated tests:

- - Checking filtering laptops by the brand, price and availibility.
+ - Checking filtering laptops by the brand, price and availability.
  - Checking sorting notebooks by price.

 ## Executing the Tests